 Creating certificates

-to generate certificates,
+use openssl to generate certificates,

-isn't in the path then use full path
+if openssl isn't in the path then use full path

-to openssl.exe
+to openssl.exe.

 Use OpenSSL ?
 1.1.1 Binaries for Windows: download link.

-The variable subjectAltName
+The variable subjectAltName required for accessing

 Fairy via Chrome;